snowplow/documentation/src/pages/statement-of-support.md

 Whatever happens, we will keep you in the loop on any changes to your support ticket or incident.
 If you wish to discuss the priority of a ticket, or otherwise request further attention on it, please reply to the ticket or use the *Please Prioritize* button on that ticket in the [Help Center](https://snowplow.zendesk.com/hc/en-us/requests/).

-For details on how we handle Service Level Agreements and Objectives, please see the accompanying [Product Description](#available-services).
+For details on your Service Level Agreements or Objectives, and any associated entitlements, please see the relevant [Product Description](#available-services).

 ### Cloud Provider Engagement